amor71/time-series-analysis/README.md

 * `stationary-vs-non-stationary`: calculates and presents the mean and variance of the timeseries over time.
 Identify weak-stationary-process using auto-covariance.
 The presentation should help forming an intuition of the timeseries is a result of a stationary or non-stationary process.

+* `lag view (iid analysis)`: presents lag plot of the time-series, with lag 1, 2, 4, 8, 16 (1 & 2 lags also showed w log scale).
+The view is helpful to get some basic intuition on the independeance assumption of the time series, and the autocorrelation

 ### Analysers

 * `Hurst Exponent`: Notebook for calculating H (Hurst Exponent)